mediadrop/mediadrop/doc/dev/players.rst

 methods can map the form values to and from the data dict.
 Players that do this will have links, in MediaDrop's admin backend, to a page where an admin can use the rendered form to edit the Player instance.
-An example of a player that has this feature is :class:`mediadrop.lib.players.YoutubeFlashPlayer`.
+An example of a player that has this feature is :class:`mediadrop.players.YoutubeFlashPlayer`.

 Implementation - Python